dshieble/dshieble.github.io/_posts/2000-01-01-optimizers.md

-## Invariant Continuous Optimization Algorithms
+## Transformation Invariant Continuous Optimization Algorithms
 <!-- **QUESTION: We would like to say that invariance cannot improve the "time to steady state" quantity.
 What is this quantity?
 Is there a simple way we can describe this? ** -->
 <!-- Gradient Descent is invariant to orthogonal transformations: http://building-babylon.net/2016/10/05/orthogonal-transformations-and-gradient-updates/ -->